 I was 20 years old when I arrived in Vietnam on December 4, 1971.
 I was a Cobra copilot/gunner, flying combat missions over Cambodia.

-After two almost-catastrophic experiences due to in-flight mechanical failures during combat, I volunteered to fly light observation helicopters (LOH), scouting enemy positions at low (treetop) level.
+After two almost-catastrophic experiences due to in-flight mechanical failures during combat, I volunteered to fly light observation helicopters (LOH, or Loach), scouting enemy positions at low (treetop) level.